 Baylor’s Rockies played winning baseball for two more years, but he was fired after the club fell under .500 and slipped to fourth place in the five-team division in 1998.
 He turned down an offer to become a club vice president, instead opting to become a hitting coach again with the Atlanta Braves.
 After earning rave reviews for helping Chipper Jones develop into an MVP candidate, Baylor got another chance to manage in 2000 with the Chicago Cubs.
 Despite 88 wins and a surprising third-place finish in his second year in Chicago, Baylor was fired after a Fourth of July loss in 2002 with a disappointing, highly-paid club sputtering in fifth place.
 Overall, he went 627-689 as a major-league manager.

 Baylor resurfaced with the Mets the next two seasons, serving as a bench coach and hitting instructor under Art Howe, while battling a diagnosis of multiple myeloma.
 When the Mets changed managers, Baylor moved to Seattle in 2005 to work with Mariners batters.
 In 2007 he worked part time as an analyst on Washington Nationals telecasts.
 After three years out of a major-league uniform, Baylor returned to the Rockies in 2009 as their hitting coach.
-In 2010, Baylor lived with his wife, Rebecca, a former flight attendant.
+He went on to hold the same role with the Arizona Diamondbacks (2011-12) and his former team, the Angels (2014-15).
+On Opening Day 2014, Baylor suffered a fracture to his right leg while catching the ceremonial first pitch by Vladimir Guerrero.

 A version of this biography appeared in "The 1986 Boston Red Sox: There Was More Than Game Six" (SABR, 2016), edited by Bill Nowlin and Leslie Heaphy.